hk-speedrunning/Silksong-Rules/glossary.md

 Buffering a dash input allows you to dash even if you have exhausted your midair dash.

+### Voltvessel Drill Pogos

+> Throw Voltvessels > Use Delver's Drill above them

+Delver's Drill allows you to pogo off your own Voltvessels.
+You can upslash the Voltvessel before it detonates to reposition it favourably.

 ### Float Sprint

 > [!CAUTION]